rlpy/rlpy/doc/big_picture.rst

 .. note::

-    Each of the components mentioned here has several realizations in RLPy, yet this website provides guidance only on the main abstaract classes, namely:
+    Each of the components mentioned here has several realizations in RLPy, yet this website provides guidance only on the main abstract classes, namely:
     :ref:`Agent <agent>`, :ref:`MDP Solver <mdp_solver>`, :ref:`Representation
     <representation>`, :ref:`Policy <policy>`, :ref:`Domain <domain>` and
     :ref:`Experiment <experiment>`